AP® Macroeconomics vs. AP® Microeconomics | Understanding The Differences

 Having grasped these two subject areas, let's explore what AP Macro and Micro offer you and how they can benefit your chosen career path.

 For students interested in pursuing a career in economics, finance, or business administration, the College Board® offers both AP Macroeconomics and AP Microeconomics as separate courses and exams.
 Both subjects start by introducing fundamental concepts essential for the study of economics.
 However, as you progress through the course, you'll discover they diverge in course content and focus.
-Here's how AP Macroeconomics differs from AP Micro:
+Let’s understand AP Microeconomics vs. AP Macroeconomics in terms of their exam structure, course content, difficulty level, and more.

 infographic showing Macroeconomics vs microeconomics